Prefix DOI : 10.25796

 Eventually you fill in the box "comments for the editor"

 Then you click the Save button and continue

 Then, follow all the subsequent steps that are indicated to you.

 The co-authors: enter all the names of the co-authors with their complete contact details and email.
-Do not forget to record the each co authors : in toher words you must fill the co authors data, record it then fill the next author date and record etc..up to the last one; the names will appear in the input order but you can change the order after.
-Put only the names of co-authors who actually participated in the work.
+Do not forget to record each co authors : in oher words, you must fill the co authors data, record it then fill the next author date and record etc..up to the last one; the names will appear in the input order but you can change the order after.
+Put only the names of co-authors who actually participated in the work must be include.
 They must have given permission to be co-author and this will be requested by the editor of the journal before final publication.
 If they have an ORCID number (https://orcid.org/), remember to indicate it with the full URL.